-- Pour mixture over the chicken (I put the chicken in a Ziploc bag and then pour the sauce in and shake it around until it is all covered) You can do it in a bowl if you prefer to.
-When you are done making sure the meat is all covered with the marinade.
+- Next, pour the mixture over the chicken.
+(I put the chicken in a Ziploc bag and then pour the sauce in and shake it around until it is all covered.)
+You can do it in a bowl if you prefer.

-- Spray a 9x13 baking dish lightly with cooking spray and then spread approx ¾ of a cup of the sauce evenly on the bottom of the pan.
+- Spray a 9x13 baking dish lightly with cooking spray, and then spread approx. ¾ cup of the sauce evenly on the bottom of the pan.

-- place approx ½ cup of the marinated chicken mixture in the center of a tortilla sprinkle with cheese, roll up and set seam side down in the prepared baking dish.
+- Next, place approx. ½ cup of the marinated chicken mixture in the center of a tortilla, sprinkle with cheese, roll up, and set seam side down in the prepared baking dish.
 Repeat this step until all tortillas have been filled and rolled with chicken and cheese.

 - Spread the remaining cream sauce evenly over the top of the enchiladas and generously cover with the rest of the cheese.

-- Bake at 350 degree for 30-35 minutes or until enchiladas are hot through the middle and cheese is starting to get brown and crispy on the edges.
+- Bake at 350 degrees for 30-35 minutes or until enchiladas are hot through the middle and the cheese is starting to get brown and crispy on the edges.

-- Serve with tomato, green onions, cilantro, sour cream, avocado or anything you like to top your enchiladas with.
+- Serve with chopped tomatoes, green onions, cilantro, sour cream, avocado, or anything you like to top your enchiladas with.